 The informal process to resolve grievances is encouraged but is not mandatory.
 Graduate students may always begin with the formal departmental process.

 Phase 1.
-The process begins with the filing of a formal grievance with the chair of the EJC:
+The process begins with the filing of a formal grievance with the DGS:

-- The student shall provide in writing a request to initiate a formal grievance process using the department’s grievance process form (insert link here).
+- The student shall provide in writing a request to initiate a formal grievance process using the department’s grievance process form.
 The grievance process form obtains information about the facts giving rise to the grievance including the following elements: names of the parties involved; date(s), time(s) and location(s) of the actions/incidents; names of witnesses, if applicable; and the desired resolution of the grievance.
 The student should also provide any other information they would like to share about the incident.
-The chair will upload the form to the EJC secure grievance process google drive folder.
+The chair of the EJC will forward the grievance to the DGS, and will upload the form to the EJC secure grievance process google drive folder.

-- The EJC will conduct an investigation and provide a determination within 30 calendar days of the filing of the grievance.
-This investigation will include interviewing the parties involved and can include consulting with appropriate campus administrators (such as University Counsel).
+- The DGS will conduct an investigation and provide a determination within 30 calendar days of the filing of the grievance.
+This investigation will include interviewing the parties involved and can include consulting with the EJC and appropriate campus administrators (such as University Counsel).
 The decision shall be provided in writing to the parties involved.
-Potential remedies center on developmental and restorative responses.
-These may include mediation, mandatory educational seminars or online courses, reconciliation, (other examples) but may also include other solutions the EJC deems appropriate.
-The purpose of the formal grievance process is to resolve the situation satisfactorily through the development of mutually beneficial solutions.
-The purpose of the EJC formal grievance process is not to punish or sanction individuals, but to build mutual understanding.

 - If the decision is accepted by the parties, the matter is deemed settled.
-If not, then the decision by the EJC can be appealed in Phase 2 of the process.
+If not, then the decision by the DGS can be appealed in Phase 2 of the process.

 Phase 2.
-If the resolution proffered by the EJC is deemed unacceptable, the grieving party can file an appeal with the Department Chair as follows:
+If the resolution proffered by the DGS is deemed unacceptable, the grieving party can file an appeal with the Department Chair as follows:

-- Either party may initiate the appeal process by sending a written appeal to the Chair of the Department within 30 calendar days of the announcement of the decision by the EJC.
+- Either party may initiate the appeal process by sending a written appeal to the Chair of the Department within 30 calendar days of the announcement of the decision by the DGS.